bankosegger/vue_test/aboutme.md

 ---
 layout: page
-title: About me
+title: QA
-subtitle: Why you'd want to go on a date with me
+subtitle: QmA - questions and maybe answers
 ---

+### Who is this random person?

 My name is Philip Bankosegger.
-I am from Salzbrug in Austria.
+I am from Salzburg in Austria.

 ### What am I doing right now?

-Currently I am studying conmputer sciences at TU Vienna.
+Currently I am studying computer sciences at TU Vienna.

+### Why do I feel so important to have a blog?

+I don´t know.

+### How many poeple have visited this site?

+Hmm, 0 I guess.
+If you´re reading this, please send a mail. ;)